Share this:

 Peter H. Clark, First African American teacher engaged by the Cincinnati Black public schools

-Related Article: Why so Many African Americans have Roots in the West End of Cincinnati
+Related Article: Why So Many African Americans Have Roots in the West End of Cincinnati

 Clark Montessori School

-Clark Montessori School in Hyde Park
+Clark Montessori School in Hyde Park.

-His accomplishments earned him the title of the nation’s primary Black public school educator.
+Clark’s ccomplishments earned him the title of the nation’s primary Black public school educator.
 He is also the namesake of the Clark Montessori School in Hyde Park.

 Sources